HiddenTrail/rf_advanced/README.md

 15. **Starting Tests Programmatically** - Learn how to run Robot Framework tests from Python scripts and integrate with other systems.

-16. **Using Linters for Code Quality** - Introduction to linters like robotframework-lint for maintaining code quality.
+16. **Using Linters for Code Quality** - Introduction to linters like robocop for maintaining code quality.

 17. **Further Resources and Next Steps** - Additional documentation, tools, and guidelines for continuous learning and mastery of Robot Framework.